 - v) Commercial and office uses shall be limited to those uses permitted by the zoning existing as of the date of adoption of this Plan.
-Where applications are submitted for the approval of new commercial and office uses they shall conform with the following criteria: - a) be limited to convenience retail and service commercial uses such as convenience stores, gas bars, and take out restaurants;

-- b) be limited to professional or business offices; and, - c) individual uses shall not exceed 300 m (3,230 ft) in size, with a maximum of 560 m (6,030 ft) for any cluster of commercial and office uses in each Activity Node Area designation.
+Where applications are submitted for the approval of new commercial and office uses they shall conform with the following criteria: - a) be limited to convenience retail and service commercial uses such as convenience stores, gas bars, and take out restaurants; - b) be limited to professional or business offices; and, - c) individual uses shall not exceed 300 m2 (3,230 ft2) in size, with a maximum of 560 m2 (6,030 ft2) for any cluster of commercial and office uses in each Activity Node Area designation.